‘Running Man’ Not Ending After Fans’ Outcry, Show Continues With All Six Members

 It can be recalled that Running Man fans also expressed their dismay when Song Ji Hyo and Kim Jong Kook were allegedly removed from the show without prior notice.
 According to reports, the said incident has led to the producers’ decision to cancel the show.

-SBS’ Chief of Headquarters and the creator of Running Man, Nam Seung Yong, acknowledged the fact that the fans have played a huge part in their decision to not end the show after all.
+Nam Seung Yong acknowledged the fact that the fans have played a huge part in their decision to not end the show after all.

 “Running Man isn’t just a variety program.
 It boasts 100 million fans just overseas and I don’t think it’s fair not to reflect their opinions and decide the fate of the show just because of internal problems.
 I believe the correct path is to undergo change in order to become a better show and give more to the fans.
 That is why we are back.”